 There will be a Special Meeting of the IFA Board of Directors Thursday August 22, 2019 at 10:30am and will be held at Craig City Hall or by teleconference.
 Click Here for agenda.
 The next Regular Board of Director Meeting will be Monday September 16, 2019 at 10:00am and will be held at Craig City Hall or by teleconference.
-You will be able to click here to view agenda.
+You will be able to click here to view agenda when available.
 If you are interested in participating in the meeting via teleconference, dial 800-315-6338 then enter 04848 followed by the # sign.

 History and Governance

 The Inter-Island Ferry Authority (IFA) was formed in 1997 to respond to the need for improved transportation to island communities in southern Southeast Alaska.
 The Prince of Wales Communities of Craig, Klawock, Thorne Bay and Coffman Cove joined in a coalition with Wrangell and Petersburg to create the IFA, which is a public corporation organized under Alaska’s Municipal Port Authority Act.
 Hydaburg joined the Board in 2010.
 Petersburg withdrew from the Board in 2012.